facebook/create-react-app/feature-matrix.md

 * Minimize duplication, eg. installing library should not take many steps
 * Linting

   * In editor by installing a editor plugin
+  * Document how to prep editor for linting
-  * Before release
+  * Before build or commit or release perform lint
   * Lint Typescript using tslint
   * Lint Typescript using eslint
   * No conflicts between linters
   * Lint css
   * Lint tsx
   * Has editor config
+  * Lint errors should prevent next step from running (ie build should fail)

 * Linting, testing, building must be runnable on Continous Intergration platform like Travis-CI
 * Purge command, to clear build, test results and dependencies